-While serving your country, you learned leadership, discipline, and many other valuable skills and attributes.
-Now put those skills to work in a job where you can continue to make a difference, grow your career, and enjoy the many benefits we have to offer.
+While serving your country you learned leadership, discipline, and many other valuable skills and attributes.
+Now put those skills to work in a job where you can continue to make a difference, grow your career, and enjoy the many benefits state government has to offer.

 Sometimes our job titles don’t tell the whole story.
 Take time to explore our career paths to find the areas that match your qualifications and interests.

-If you are required to answer supplemental questions as part of the application process, be sure to include all relevant information for each question.
-Be as concise as possible, but don’t leave out any experience or skills that directly relate to each answer.
-Any training or experience you refer to in your responses should match the information on your application.
-(In other words, if you answer a question using details about a particular job, make sure the job appears in the work history section of your application.)
+If there are supplemental questions as part of the application process, be sure to answer thoroughly.
+Be as concise as possible, but don’t leave out any relevant experience or skills.
+Any training or experience you refer to in the questionnaire should also be found on your application.
+(In other words, if you answer a question using details about a particular job, make sure that job also appears in the work history section of your application.)

 Apply for an opening that interests you as soon as you can.
 Some recruitments may close without warning.